-(b) At least 10% by weight of the floor covering must be composed of recycled raw material.
+(b) At least 10% of the total weight of the floor covering synthetic textile floor coverings must be composed of recycled raw material.

-Assessment and verification: a detailed description of the product and the materials which the floor covering is made, with the specification of their proportions (% by weight) shall be provided by the applicant.
-For "renewable raw materials" are defined those materials "that are derived from biological materials that are continually reproduced in nature".
-For "recycled fibres" are defined those "fibres originating only from cuttings from textile and clothing manufacturers or from post-consumer waste (textile or otherwise)".
+Assessment and verification: a detailed description of the product and the materials from which the floor covering is made, with the specification of their proportions (% by weight) shall be provided by the applicant.
+For "renewable raw materials" are meant those materials "that are derived from biological materials that are continually reproduced in nature".
+For "recycled fibres" shall mean "fibres originating only from cuttings from textile and clothing manufacturers or from post-consumer waste (textile or otherwise)".